varunsridharan/woocommerce-role-based-price/readme.txt

 == Changelog ==
-= 2.8.7 [06-01-2016] =
+= 2.8.8 [28-01-2016] =
+* Tweak : Recoded for the frontend price
+* Fixed : Price issue with the version 2.8.7 which aelia currency switcher active. is now fixed and minor fix = 2.8.7 [06-01-2016] =
 * Fixed : Price issue with the version 2.8.6 or below. which aelia currency switcher active. is now fixed and minor fix